 jail.conf

-config:# Global $domain = "example.net"; $subdomain = ""; $fast = "/storage2/jails/${name}${subdomain}.${domain}"; exec.start = "/bin/sh /etc/rc"; exec.stop = "/bin/sh /etc/rc.shutdown"; exec.clean; mount.devfs; sysvshm="new"; sysvsem="new"; allow.raw_sockets = 0; allow.set_hostname = 0; allow.sysvipc = 0; enforce_statfs = "2"; path = "/storage/jails/${name}${subdomain}.${domain}"; host.hostname = "${name}${subdomain}.${domain}"; # Networking $uplinkdev = "vlan${vlan}"; $epid = "${ip}"; $subnet = "10.10.10."; $cidr = "/31"; $ipv4_addr = "${subnet}${ip}${cidr}"; vnet; vnet.interface = "jail_${name}"; # Start and Stop exec.prestart = "ifconfig bridge${vlan} > /dev/null 2> /dev/null || ( ifconfig bridge${vlan} create up description VLAN_${vlan} && ifconfig bridge${vlan} addm $uplinkdev )"; exec.prestart += "ifconfig epair${epid} create up description jail_${name} || echo 'Skipped creating epair (exists?)'"; exec.prestart += "ifconfig bridge${vlan} addm epair${epid}a || echo 'Skipped adding bridge member (already member?)'"; exec.created = "ifconfig epair${epid}b name jail_${name} || echo 'Skipped renaming ifdev to jail_${name} (looks bad...)'"; exec.created += "echo \"hostname='${host.hostname}'\" > $path/etc/rc.conf.d/hostname"; exec.start = "ifconfig jail_${name} inet ${ipv4_addr}"; exec.start += "route -n add -inet default ${subnet}${gw}"; exec.start += "/bin/sh /etc/rc"; exec.poststart = "cpuset -j ${name} -l ${cpuset}"; exec.stop = "/bin/sh /etc/rc.shutdown"; exec.poststop = "ifconfig bridge${vlan} deletem epair${ip}a"; exec.poststop += "ifconfig epair${epid}a destroy"; # Jails ...
+Keeping the legacy ezjail configuration in mind, here's the newjail.confconfig:# Global $domain = "example.net"; $subdomain = ""; $fast = "/storage2/jails/${name}${subdomain}.${domain}"; exec.start = "/bin/sh /etc/rc"; exec.stop = "/bin/sh /etc/rc.shutdown"; exec.clean; mount.devfs; sysvshm="new"; sysvsem="new"; allow.raw_sockets = 0; allow.set_hostname = 0; allow.sysvipc = 0; enforce_statfs = "2"; path = "/storage/jails/${name}${subdomain}.${domain}"; host.hostname = "${name}${subdomain}.${domain}"; # Networking $uplinkdev = "vlan${vlan}"; $epid = "${ip}"; $subnet = "10.10.10."; $cidr = "/31"; $ipv4_addr = "${subnet}${ip}${cidr}"; vnet; vnet.interface = "jail_${name}"; # Start and Stop exec.prestart = "ifconfig bridge${vlan} > /dev/null 2> /dev/null || ( ifconfig bridge${vlan} create up description VLAN_${vlan} && ifconfig bridge${vlan} addm $uplinkdev )"; exec.prestart += "ifconfig epair${epid} create up description jail_${name} || echo 'Skipped creating epair (exists?)'"; exec.prestart += "ifconfig bridge${vlan} addm epair${epid}a || echo 'Skipped adding bridge member (already member?)'"; exec.created = "ifconfig epair${epid}b name jail_${name} || echo 'Skipped renaming ifdev to jail_${name} (looks bad...)'"; exec.created += "echo \"hostname='${host.hostname}'\" > $path/etc/rc.conf.d/hostname"; exec.start = "ifconfig jail_${name} inet ${ipv4_addr}"; exec.start += "route -n add -inet default ${subnet}${gw}"; exec.start += "/bin/sh /etc/rc"; exec.poststart = "cpuset -j ${name} -l ${cpuset}"; exec.stop = "/bin/sh /etc/rc.shutdown"; exec.poststop = "ifconfig bridge${vlan} deletem epair${ip}a"; exec.poststop += "ifconfig epair${epid}a destroy"; # Jails ...- Custom variables are defined with a leading

-.
-Built in variables and commands lack the leading$
+$.
+Built in variables and commands lack the leading$.

 Let me explain the method to the madness: